 5. Winter Kit Adjustments (Month-by-Month)

-Here are some basic notes for each month of the year to help you gauge what to expect and what gear to add on to your usual winter kit.
+Here are some basic notes for each month of the year to help you gauge what to expect and what gear to add to your usual winter kit.
 While you will want to adjust your gear list based on weather, snow conditions, terrain, and trip duration, your basic kit needs to include gear suitable for unexpected cold, wind, and visibility conditions.

 An occasional early season snowfall can provide snow camping opportunities in September and October.
 Expect temperatures above freezing at lower elevations.